drush-ops/drush/docs/install.md

 Composer - One Drush per Project
 -----------------
-* If your web site is built from a composer.json file, add the following to the `require` section: `"drush/drush": "6.*"`
+* If your web site is built from a composer.json file (see https://github.com/drupal-composer/drupal-project), add the following to the `require` section: `"drush/drush": "6.*"`
 * Run `composer install` for a new project or `composer update` for an existing one.
 Do so from the same directory as composer.json.
 * Optional: Copy the /examples/drush file to your project root and modify to taste.
 This is a handy launcher script.
 * To update, change the drush/drush line and run `composer update`.